tldr-pages/tldr/pages/linux/pacman-query.md

 `pacman -Q`

-- List only packages and versions that were explicitly installed:
+- List only packages and versions that were [e]xplicitly installed:

 `pacman -Qe`

-- Find which package owns a file:
+- Find which package [o]wns a file:

 `pacman -Qo {{filename}}`

-- Display information about an installed package:
+- Display information about an [i]nstalled package:

 `pacman -Qi {{package}}`

-- List files owned by a package:
+- [L]ist files owned by a package:

 `pacman -Ql {{package}}`

-- List orphan packages (installed as dependencies but not required by any package):
+- List orphan packages (installed as [d]ependencies but unrequired by any package without errors displayed):

 `pacman -Qdtq`